SystemsApproach/ops/control.rst

   used.
 Indirectly identifies the `Enterprise` as `Site` contains a reference to `Enterprise`.

-At the other end of the connectivity service is an `Application`, which specifies the endpoints for the program devices talk to.
-It contains the following fields:
+At the other end of a VCS connection is a list of `Applications`, which specifies the endpoints for the program devices talk to.
+The `Application` model contains the following fields:

 * `address`: The DNS name or IP address of the endpoint.
 * `endpoint`: A list of endpoints.
 Each has the following